Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot showing clicks for HOLCloudShop (1) and Application map (2).](images/Lab-guide/image112.png "Open HOLCloudShop Application Map")

 3. Take a few minutes to explore the Application map.
-Click on each node in the application map, and look at the data available.
+Click on each node in the application map and look at the data available.

 	![Screenshot of the Application Map.](images/Lab-guide/image114.png "Application Map")